ua-datalab/QNLP/Project-Plan.md

 	- is it sentences2diagram?
 Update: nope.
 Doesnt matter if we are using sentence2diagram or sentences2diagram
 	- is it the none returned added when suppress_exceptions=True for bobcat parser? -Ans/Update: no, that didnt make a difference/same error.
  	- is it because during bobcatparser declaration we use 3 base types (N,NP,S)instead of the two original defined by lambek (N,S)-Ans/Update: no, that didnt make a difference/same error.
+  	- what happens if we give no declaration at all
+  	- what happens if we add verbose =text in bobcat parser declaration
+  	- update: doesnt error out for food_it data.
+Only sst, usp, and spanish..weird
-  - will it work if we combined bobcat parser with some other ansatz e.g. tensor?.
+  - will it work if we combined bobcat parser with some other ansatz e.g. tensor?.ans/update: hits another error because looks like tensor ansatz doesnt following andrea_n@s_0 format
-  - - what are the typical ansatz that the sample code/examples in lambeq docs use?
+  - - what are the typical ansatz that the sample code/examples in lambeq docs use? bobcat+spider, bobcat+IQP, Bobcat+IQP
     - meanwhile in main branch, turn on wandb and run 3 classical1s (sst, spanish, uspantek)
     - maybe stop doing top down knob turning/mixing and matching/permutation and combination and instead try reading and understanding the error more deeply
 - Mithun implemented many try catches to investigate output at multiple points in the code